Love’s Labour’s Found

 If you or a child or grandchild want to perform: A hallmark of ATTP is its high level of community involvement.
 Chapman said the organization holds open auditions each spring in Sandwich.
 Dates have not yet been set, but will be announced with plenty of lead-time.

 To support the ATTP mission: The theatre group is a 501 (c) (3) not-for-profit organization that describes itself as a “unique company of theater professionals, enthusiastic community members and energetic teens that has been performing Shakespeare and offering workshops in New Hampshire's Lakes and Mountains Region since 1999.”
 To fulfill its mission of cultural engagement, ATTP derives revenue from individual donors, corporate and foundational sponsorships and grants.
-Online donations can be made at advicetotheplayers.org/donate
+Online donations can be made at advicetotheplayers.org/donate.

-The careful reader may have noted the alternating spellings and usages of theater and theatre.
+As an aside for the orthographically astute: The careful reader may have noted the alternating spellings and usages of theater and theatre.
 Chapman explained that both are correct - depending on the context.
 She noted that the word theater refers to the actual building; the actors therein practice the art of theatre.
 One therefore goes to the theater to enjoy and experience theatre).